 In relationship to high cortisol, we often see another very common imbalance .. low progesterone.

-It is also our “feel good” hormone, helping us feel balanced, relaxed, and grounded.
+It’s one of our “feel good” hormones, helping us feel balanced, relaxed, and grounded.

 Check out these common symptoms: